Additive color process for video projection

 Screen half gain viewing angle

 A projection screen's peak brightness is when the viewer is directly in front and perpendicular to the center of the screen.
 This is referred to as Peak Gain at Zero Degrees Viewing Axis.
 As the viewer moves out to the side of the center of the screen axis, the brightness of the projected image will drop off.
-When the brightness drop off angle reaches 50 percent of peak gain, which determines the screen's half gain (or half brightness) viewing angle specification.
+The screen's half gain (or half brightness) viewing angle specification is determined when the brightness drop off angle reaches 50 percent of peak gain,

 A device that projects a video image onto a presentation surface.